 If you’re searching for answers about your first period, you’re in the right place.
+We're now taking pre-orders for TINA, your supportive bestie to help you use tampons with confidence.

 Feeling overwhelmed or nervous about changes happening in your body is normal.
 But know that as you learn about your cycle, you can move forward as a menstruating person with confidence.